-- From 1st April 2022 to 31st May 2023 there were 3,161 out-of-hospital cardiac arrests (OHCA) where resuscitation was attempted.
-This represents an incidence rate of 574.0 OHCA per million population of Scotland in keeping with previous years. - Overall, 30-day survival was 9.1% (Strategy aim 15%), representing 53.1 survivors per million population.
-This is a little lower than in 2021-22, but not significantly different. - Return of Spontaneous Circulation (ROSC) rate in patients with a shockable initial rhythm (Utstein comparator) was 50.2%, with a 30-day survival rate of 25.9%; these figures are very similar to 2021-22. - Bystander CPR rate was unchanged at 66.0% (Strategy aim 85%). - The rate of PAD deployment by the public continues to increase and now 9.8% of worked arrests have a PAD in place on arrival of the ambulance service (Strategy aim 20%) compared to 7.9% last year. - Scottish Index of Multiple Deprivation (SIMD) associated inequalities remain.
-Those living in the most deprived areas in Scotland (SIMD1) are still more than twice as likely to have an OHCA and are likely to be alive 30 days after the event when compared to people living in the least deprived areas in Scotland (SIMD5).
-Bystander CPR rates are comparable across the socio-economic spectrum, but the disparity in the likelihood of PAD use is widening with those in more deprived communities missing out. - Innovation continues with the Scottish Ambulance Service and Save a Life for Scotland partnership promoting the use of the GoodSAM app to crowdsource volunteer responders to help with OHCA.
+- Number of arrests: From 1st April 2023 to 31st March 2024 there were 3,752 out-of-hospital cardiac arrests (OHCA) where resuscitation was attempted.
+This represents an incidence of 683.4 OHCA per million population of Scotland. - Survival: Overall, 30-day survival was 9.6% (Strategy aim 15%), with the number of survivors per million of the population increasing to 66.1 from 56.7 in 2022-23. - Shockable rhythms: Return of Spontaneous Circulation (ROSC) rate in patients with a shockable initial rhythm (Utstein comparator) was 56.5%, with a 30-day survival rate of 29.3%; these figures are the highest recorded since 2011-12. - CPR: Bystander CPR rate was similar to 2022-23 at 62.2% (Strategy aim 85%). - PAD use: The rate of PAD deployment by the public continues to increase and now 10.3% of worked arrests have a PAD in place on arrival of the ambulance service (Strategy aim 20%) compared to 8.8% last year. - Inequalities: Scottish Index of Multiple Deprivation (SIMD) associated inequalities remain.
+Those living in the most deprived areas in Scotland (SIMD1) are almost twice as likely to have an OHCA and are less likely to be alive 30 days after the event when compared to people living in the least deprived areas in Scotland (SIMD5).
+Bystander CPR rates are comparable across the socio-economic spectrum, but the disparity in the likelihood of PAD use is widening with those in more deprived communities missing out. - Innovation: continues with initiatives including the promotion of the GoodSAM app by Save a Life for Scotland partners and the initiation of a bystander telephone support service led by Chest Heart and Stroke Scotland. - Looking Forward: As Scotland approaches the final phase of its OHCA Strategy 2021-2026, momentum remains strong.
+The ambition to save more lives, reduce health inequalities, and strengthen the chain of survival is shared across partners from emergency services to public health bodies, community groups to individual citizens.
+Through collaboration, innovation, and a shared sense of purpose, Scotland continues to lead in building a system where more people not only survive OHCA, but recover well and return to their lives.